golang-demos/go-data-structures/003_stack-using-slice/README.md

 ### Output
 ```
 Pushing  12  to stack
-  Stack : 12 |
+  Stack :  [12]
-Popped Value :  12
+Popped value : 12
   Stack : <empty>
-Pop() Called : No item to retrieve
+Pop() called :   No item to retrieve
-  Stack : <empty>
 Pushing  37  to stack
-  Stack : 37 |
+  Stack :  [37]
 Pushing  82  to stack
-  Stack : 37 | 82 |
+  Stack :  [37 82]
-Popped Value :  82
+Popped value : 82
-  Stack : 37 |
+  Stack :  [37]
 Pushing  29  to stack
-  Stack : 37 | 29 |
+  Stack :  [37 2]
 ```